-Corporate Centre and Other net loss after tax ("statutory basis") for the half year ended 31 December 2024 was \$923 million, a decrease of \$283 million on the prior comparative period.
-The result was primarily driven by an 11% decrease in total operating income and a 5% increase in operating expenses, partly offset by a \$23 million decrease in loan impairment expense.
+Corporate Centre and Other cash net loss after tax for the half year ended 31 December 2024 was \$798 million, an increase of \$42 million on the prior comparative period.
+The result was primarily driven by a 11% decrease in total operating income and a 5% increase in operating expenses, partly offset by a \$23 million decrease in loan impairment expense.